Into the Fire: The Lost Daughter

 Into the Fire: The Lost Daughter is an American two-part true crime documentary series that premiered on Netflix in September 2024.
 Directed by Ryan White and produced by Jessica Hargrave, Charlize Theron, and Matt Maher, the series delves into the harrowing journey of Cathy Terkanian as she seeks answers about her biological daughter, Aundria Bowman, who disappeared in 1989.

 Premise

-A determined mother embarks on a relentless quest to uncover the truth behind the 1989 disappearance of Aundria Bowman who was once placed for adoption.

-Cathy's investigation, with the assistance of web sleuth Carl Koppelman, uncovered details about Aundria's life with the Bowmans.
-Before her disappearance, Aundria had accused her adoptive father, Dennis Bowman, of sexual abuse.
-However, the case remained unsolved for many years.
-Through Cathy's efforts, information about Dennis Bowman's history, including previous criminal activities, came to light.
+A mother goes ahead with a relentless pursuit of unveiling the facts of the case involving the disappearance of Aundria Bowman that took place way back in 1989.
+Cathy conducted her research with the help of Carl Koppelman, a websleuth who obtained facts about Aundria's life with the Bowmans.
+Before her disappearance, Aundria alleged that she was sexually abused by her adopted father, Dennis Bowman.
+However, this case remained a mystery for many years.

-In 2019, Dennis Bowman was arrested in connection with an unrelated cold case.
-During the investigation, he admitted to killing Aundria shortly after her disappearance in 1989 and burying her remains in the backyard of their home.
-His confession provided authorities with information that resolved the case after more than three decades.
+In 2019, Dennis Bowman was arrested in regards to an unsolved case from the past.
+During the course of his arrest and interrogation, he confessed to murdering Aundria soon after her disappearance and hiding her body in the backyard of their house.